hantsy/spring-microservice-sample/README.md

 {"id":4,"title":"test post","content":"test content of post","status":"DRAFT","author":null,"createdDate":null}*
 ```

+### Running application via Docker Compose

-## Run all services via Docker Compose
+Firstly build all services into Docker images.

 Prepare a *Dockfile* for every service.
+For example,  create a Dockerfile in the root folder of *post-service* project.

 ```dockerfile
 FROM frolvlad/alpine-oraclejdk8:slim